TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 marked public by default.
 Additionally some classes cannot be private as well.
 As the Symfony documentation puts it:

+.. this indent is intentional to create a blockquote!

     "Simply said: A service can be marked as private if you do not want to access it directly from your code."

     -- `Official documentation <https://symfony.com/doc/current/service_container/alias_private.html>`_ for public and private services.